Your First Composition

 - Click the BaseNote (orange circle) to select it

-- The Variable Widget appears on the right side
+- The Variable Widget appears at the bottom

 - Find the "Add Note" section